-- Facilitate discussion around readiness and experience - Agree the themes to be assessed under workforce readiness

-- Improve awareness of how Copilot could help to support practice - Develop specific prompts to support the speed, efficiency and effectiveness of Copilot in adult social care
+- Facilitate discussion around readiness and experience - Agree the themes to be assessed under workforce readiness - Improve awareness of how Copilot could help to support practice - Develop specific prompts to support the speed, efficiency and effectiveness of Copilot in adult social care administrative burdens impacting on their ability to undertake their functions.

 The focus groups were carried out in two phases.
-Each practitioner group was invited to attend two workshops, the first was designed to act as an opportunity for the project team to listen to the issues and pressures facing practitioners on a day-to-day basis, focusing crucially on the administrative burdens impacting on their ability to undertake their functions.
+Each practitioner group was invited to attend two workshops, the first was designed to act as an opportunity for the project team to listen to the issues and pressures facing practitioners on a day-to-day basis, focussing crucially on the